M-amin91/CSA-Perfume-Website/README.md

 # Perfume Website
 ## Description
 A website I created for a wholesale retailer which sells perfumes in bulk order.
 I have created this website from HTML and CSS.
-The website does not place orders but a contact form has been created which allows the customer to contact the retailer to enquire or purchase an order
+The website does not place orders but a contact form has been created which allows the customer to contact the retailer to enquire or make an order
 ## Instruction
 The files will need to be downloaded and opened in a text editor.
 As its HTML based, the website will show up in the browser
 ## Screenshots